 It's surprising how many merchants do not seem to understand or take advantage of the benefits of credit card pre-authorizations.

 Pre-authorizations can vastly reduce fraud, processing costs, and improve customer satisfaction.
 If you offered a typical online merchant access to a tool that would provide any of the above benefits most would jump on the opportunity.
 With that in mind, one must wonder why relatively few merchants take advantage of the benefits of pre-authorizing a credit card.
-In my experience working with my own clients, it turns out that many business owners simply do not understand the difference between a full authorization (or just an authorization) and a pre-authorization.
-I will do my best to dispel the confusion and clearly highlight some of the benefits in this discussion.
+After more than 22 years since I launched Canada's first multi-currency credit card processing company I can say with total certainty that most business owners simply do not understand the difference between a full authorization (or just an authorization) and a pre-authorization.
+I'll do my best to dispel the confusion and clearly highlight some of the benefits in this discussion.